xamat/blog/_posts/2023-01-16-transformer-models-an-introduction-and-catalog-2d1e9039f376.md

 ![](/blog/images/02-01.jpeg)

+This post is now an [ArXiV paper](https://arxiv.org/abs/2302.07730) that you can print and cite.

-If you have any changes you want to propose to this catalog, feel free to file a PR [here](https://github.com/xamat/blog/blob/gh-pages/_posts/2023-01-16-transformer-models-an-introduction-and-catalog-2d1e9039f376.md)
+If you have any changes you want to propose to this catalog, feel free to file a PR [here](https://github.com/xamat/blog/blob/gh-pages/_posts/2023-01-16-transformer-models-an-introduction-and-catalog-2d1e9039f376.md) or directly in the LaTeX sources [here](https://github.com/xamat/TransformerCatalog)

 **Update 01/16/2023**